ROOT-Sim/ftl-experiments/README.md

 ## Requirements

 * x86_64 CPU and CUDA capable GPU
+* 32GB of RAM
-* Unix system with gcc toolchain
+* Unix system with gcc/g++/cuda toolchain
 * The compilation should be performed on the target machine due to compile-time code generation phases
-* Running with root priviledges for gathering stats from performance counters
+* Root priviledges for gathering stats from performance counters

 The hardware/software configuration used by the authors is: